SciML/DiffEqDocs.jl/docs/src/features/callback_library.md

   `g(u, resid)` or `g(t, u, resid)` which writes to the residual the difference from the manifold components.
 - `nlsolve`: A nonlinear solver as defined [in the nlsolve format](linear_nonlinear.html).
-- `save`: Whether to do the standard saving (applied after the callback).
+- `save`: Whether to do the save after the callback is applied.
+Standard saving is unchanged.
 - `autonomous`: Whether `g` is an autonomous function of the form `g(u, resid)`.
 - `nlopts`: Optional arguments to nonlinear solver which can be any of the [NLsolve keywords](https://github.com/JuliaNLSolvers/NLsolve.jl#fine-tunings).